(Title Image: Boot Camp & Military Fitness Institute)

 If the number of successful candidates is less than the number of vacancies, then discretion could be used by selectors as to whether those who just missed out should be allowed to start basic training.
 For those who miss out completely there would be a six month period before they can reapply.

-As I’ve said previously, we shouldn’t expect the Welsh Defence Forces to be full-strength or ready for operations overseas for at least a decade post-independence.
+As I’ve said previously, we shouldn’t expect the Welsh Defence Forces to be full-strength or ready for overseas operations for at least a decade post-independence.

 Of course, many people might not want to join the Welsh Defence Forces and would prefer a traditional military career with another military.
-This isn’t unusual as several dozen Irish and Commonwealth citizens join the British armed forces every year.
+This isn’t unusual, as several dozen Irish and Commonwealth citizens join the British armed forces every year.

 There should be no ban on Welsh citizens joining a foreign military or private military company/PMC on their own accord at age 18, but there would be a ban on foreign militaries or private military companies recruiting in Wales directly.
 Similarly, Welsh citizens serving in foreign militaries/PMCs shouldn’t be eligible for military benefits at home.